underoot/underoot.github.io/content/blog/2024/04/25/meta-apple-burn-money.md

 ---
 title: Meta, Apple burn money
-description: "Apple and Meta spend money in innovative ways, and more in new episode \"In commute\""
+description: Apple and Meta spend money in innovative ways, and more in new episode "In commute".
 date: 2024-04-25
 tags:
   - podcasts